sschueth/mvc-basketball/README.md

 * Log(Probability(Away Team Wins))
 * Log(Probability(Home Team Wins))

-Using just the "Four Factors of Success in Basketball" as my NN inputs I really struggled predicting the spread and o/u because all of the inputs a percentage.
+Using just the "Four Factors of Success in Basketball" as my NN inputs I really struggled predicting the spread and o/u because all of the inputs are percentages.
 However, predicting the moneyline (winner) is quite successful.
 To obtain the ideal outputs (below), I believe I will need to include average points and possesions per game at the very minimum.
 * Spread (Home team perspective)
 * Moneyline (Confidence 0 to 1 the Home team wins)
 * O/U (Total Points in Game)